alexindigo/configly/README.md

 Main differences between `configly` and `config`:

-- Configly doesn't read/write `NODE_CONFIG` environment variable.
-- Configly doesn't pollute your logs with warnings of non-existent files, it will either throw (if couldn't read/parse a file) or be silent.
-- Configly doesn't provide `get`, `has` methods, it returns pure js object.
-- Configly doesn't auto-strip comments from JSON files, use `configly.PARSERS['json'] = json5.parse;`.
+### Does

 - Configly provides deterministic (and controllable) order of the config files it loads from.
 - Configly provides deterministic (and controllable) order of the file extensions it loads from.
 - Configly provides post-load hooks for config files, (e.g. `custom-environment-variables` works via this mechanism).
 - Configly provides ability to combine environment variables within one entry (e.g. `"endpoint": "${REMOTE_HOST}:${REMOTE_PORT}"`).
 - Configly provides access to the underlying functions and defaults, allowing to utilize parts of the functionality for greater flexibility.

+### Does Not

+- Configly doesn't read/write `NODE_CONFIG` environment variable.
+- Configly doesn't pollute your logs with warnings of non-existent files, it will either throw (if couldn't read/parse a file) or be silent.
+- Configly doesn't provide `get`, `has` methods, it returns pure js object.
+- Configly doesn't auto-strip comments from JSON files, use `configly.PARSERS['json'] = json5.parse;`.

 ## License